acoustic-content-samples/sample-html-snippet/README.md

    * Options, Themes, and Customize tabs allow for further modification
 3. Click 'GET CODE' button
 4. Copy code from modal popup.
-5. Create a new content item of type 'HTML snippet' in your tenant.
+5. Create a new content item in your tenant.
 6. Paste copied code in the HTML text field.
 7. Publish the content item.
 8. Add the new content item to a page.